 It’s pretty sweet that part of the research that you’ll have to do before opening up say, a snowmobile guiding operation, is literally snowmobiling.
 Guiding is the perfect occupation for those who love to share their passion for the outdoors; and it’s even better when your name is on the outfit.
-Having solid partners and employees is incredibly important when starting a guiding service, as you’ll need reliable, knowledgeable locals.
+Having solid partners and employees is incredibly important when starting a fishing guide service (or any other), as you’ll need reliable, knowledgeable locals.
 Also, the seasonality of many recreational activities means some aspects of the business are going to only be profitable for part of the year.
 You will also need to acquire location- and activity-based operating licenses, and ensure that your guides are properly certified in order to operate legally.
 So, do some research on how to comply with local regulations before you set off for the wilderness.

 If you’ve driven down a mountain town main street almost anywhere, you likely passed a small shop with a Labrador on the front porch, and people in fishing waders milling about.
 That’s the local fly shop.
 Knowledge of in-demand rods, reels, and apparel is hugely important; but, there is perhaps nothing more important than knowledge of the local waterways.
 Fly shops have to be able to stock the flies that work for the rivers and streams around town, as that’s what tourists are primarily relying on you for.
 Fly fisherman appreciate a good tip, as much as quality fly line, and will be more likely to buy gear from you if you can point them in the right direction.